My Guitar Princess

-My Guitar Princess is a 2018 Philippine television drama series broadcast by GMA Network.
+My Guitar Princess is a 2018 Philippine television drama romance musical series broadcast by GMA Network.
 Directed by Nick Olanka, it stars Julie Anne San Jose in the title role.
-It premiered on May 7, 2018 on the network's afternoon line up replacing Ang Forever Ko'y Ikaw.
+It premiered on May 7, 2018 on the network's afternoon line up.
 The series concluded on July 13, 2018 with a total of 50 episodes.
-It was replaced by Kapag Nahati ang Puso in its timeslot.

 The series is streaming online on YouTube.

 Premise

 Celina, a daughter of a house help became famous online as the "Guitar Princess".
 Her mother was a former singer and was an employee of the Canadian Ambassador to the Philippines who had a Filipino wife and a son, Elton - Celina's childhood friend.
 They will eventually meet again, when Elton comes across a video of the Guitar Princess and instantly becomes a fan.